 Why Choose Business Administration as a Major?

-The number one reason for choosing a business administration major is to increase your general value as a worker.
+The core reason to choose a business administration major is to increase your general value as a worker.
 The major gives you a lasting uplift in your worth to employers.
 Whatever direction your career may take, you will always carry skills that can be productively applied.

 From the subject lists, we can see how the discipline could help you land your first office job.
 For entry-level positions, someone with a business administration qualification has a demonstrated skills edge over someone without this kind of training.